 Certain women are more susceptible to the cancer promoting effects of HRT

 Some women appear to be more susceptible to the cancer-promoting effects of combined HRT than others.
 For example, women with tender or dense breasts have been shown to be more vulnerable to the risk-increasing effects of combined HRT.
 Alcohol consumption also appears to heighten the risk of breast cancer associated with HRT.
+There is also some evidence that women with a family history of breast cancer are more susceptible to the breast cancer-promoting effects of HRT.

 Increased breast tenderness from combined HRT is linked to heightened breast cancer risk